 Install The Teeth

-Then, carefully slide the blade onto the arbor shaft and make sure that it fits snugly against the shoulder of the arbor.
+Then, carefully slide the blade onto the arbour shaft and ensure it fits snugly against the shoulder of the arbour.

-Next, you’ll need to tighten the arbor nut securely using a wrench or pliers.
-Be careful not to over-tighten as this can cause damage to both the blade and saw.
-Once tightened, give a gentle tug on the blade to make sure that it is firmly in place.
+Next, you’ll need to tighten the arbour nut securely using a wrench or pliers.
+Be careful not to over-tighten, as this can cause damage to both the blade and saw.
+Once tightened, gently tug the blade to ensure it is firmly in place.

 Conclusion